 32. Don’t Hotel Hop

-There is a tendency among those of us who maximize loyalty programs to stay at different hotels each night of a trip.
-There are many reasons for switching just as hotel brand promotions for rewards after a certain number of stays, limited award availability, or exploring the different hotels a city has to offer.
+For those of us who maximize loyalty programs, there are many reasons for switching hotels, like limited award availability, a promotion, or even just exploring the different hotels a city has to offer.

-When you’re traveling with your family, do your best not to switch your lodging any more than you have to.
-If you’re going to a different part of the city or a different location altogether, obviously, you will have to change where you’re staying.
-However, if you’re staying in the same general area for your whole trip, you will be much happier if you stay at the same place for the entire time.
+But when you’re traveling with your family, it’s best not to switch your lodging any more than you have to.
+If you’re staying in the same general area for your whole trip, you will be much happier if you stay at the same place for the entire time.

 Finally, there is a certain level of comfort that your kids will develop with each place they stay.
 The longer they are there, the easier it will be to relax, fall asleep, or be content lounging in their favorite spot.